 In the event of inclement weather, a decision regarding the cancellation of programming will be made by the class’s Lead Coach.
 You will receive an email from the Lead Coach if your class is canceled for any reason.

 Please do not call the local golf courses about program information.
-Please call First Tee – Pittsburgh at 412-622-0108.
-Make-up classes only occur if 2 or more classes of a session are canceled.
+Please email your coach or call First Tee Pittsburgh at 412-622-0108.

 Do I need to buy ANY EQUIPMENT?

 First Tee Pittsburgh will provide all needed equipment, FREE of CHARGE, during our weekly programs for those that do not have their own.
 We will insure that all of our equipment meets the needs of your participant and is the correct size.
 Although we supply everything needed, your particiapnt may bring/use their own equipment.